ibhavikmakwana/FlutterDartTips/README.md

 });
 ```

-You can cancle the timer using the `timer.cancel()`.
+You can cancel the timer using the `timer.cancel()`.

 ### 4. Apply style as a Theme in a `Text` widget.
-Check out below article for detail information about this tip.
+Check out the below article for detail information about this tip.
 [Apply style as a Theme in a `Text` widget](https://medium.com/flutter-community/flutter-apply-style-as-a-theme-in-a-text-widget-90268328bd23)

 ```dart